Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - Losing motivation

-It shifts the experience from “this is going wrong” to “this is what I expected might happen.”
+The experience shifts from “this is going wrong” to “this is what I thought might happen.”

-That simple reframe reduces the emotional shock in the moment and helps you stay steadier when things get hard.
-Over time, this builds a quieter kind of resilience—less reactive, more grounded.
+That simple change in perspective lowers the emotional impact of setbacks and helps you stay more consistent when challenges show up.
+Over time, it builds a quieter form of resilience—less reactive and more grounded.

 3. It Activates Implementation Planning (Not Just Motivation)

-Motivation alone is unreliable.
-It shifts from day to day, and sometimes even hour to hour.
+Motivation by itself is unreliable.
+It changes from day to day and sometimes even from hour to hour.

-WOOP works differently by shifting the focus away from motivation and toward implementation.
+WOOP takes a different approach by moving the focus away from motivation and toward action.

-Once you complete the “Obstacle” step, your thinking naturally starts to move into problem-solving mode:
+Once you complete the “Obstacle” step, your mind naturally begins thinking in terms of solutions:

 That simple question is what makes the final step—Plan—so effective.

-Instead of relying on the hope that you’ll stay consistent, you pre-decide how you’ll respond in key moments.
+Instead of hoping you’ll stay consistent, you decide in advance how you’ll respond when challenges appear.

 - If I feel lazy → I will do 5 minutes only